-EXECUTIVE SESSION: The Council reserves the right to convene into executive session on any posted agenda item pursuant to Section 551.071(2) of the TEXAS GOVERNMENT CODE to seek legal advice concerning such subject.
+EXECUTIVE SESSION: The City Council reserves the right to convene into executive session on any posted agenda item pursuant to Section 551.071(2) of the Texas Government Code to seek legal advice concerning such subject.

-ACCESSIBILITY STATEMENT: The Municipal Center is wheelchair-accessible.
+ACCESSIBILITY STATEMENT: Meetings of the City Council are held in municipal facilities that are wheelchair-accessible.
 For sign interpretive services, call the City Secretary's office, 972-218-1311, or TDD 1-800-735-2989, at least 72 hours prior to the meeting.
 Reasonable accommodation will be made to assist your needs.